 From there, it’s all about managing the productive utilization of your team.

-Another expense management tactic Rod focuses on is developing a partner network.
+Another expense management tactic Rod focuses on is developing a post-sale partner network.

 One of the ways he suggests clients solve this problem is to identify third-party consulting delivery organizations in their space, that are familiar with their software, and that they can either subcontract to or whether they can introduce the client directly.